davidmcclure/blog/source/_posts/neatline-23.md

   - neatline
 ---

 Today we're happy to announce [Neatline 2.3](http://omeka.org/add-ons/plugins/neatline)!
 This release includes a couple of nifty new features and, under the hood, a pretty big stack of bug fixes, performance tweaks, and improvements to the development workflow.
-The coolest new feature in 2.3 is a simple little addition that we've gotten a number of requests for in the last few months - the ability to "hard link" to individual records inside of an exhibit.
+The coolest new feature in 2.3 is a simple addition that we've gotten a number of requests for in the last few months - the ability to "hard link" to individual records inside of an exhibit.
 In the new version, when you select a record in an exhibit, a little fragment gets tacked on to the end of the URL that points back to that record.
 For example, if the record has an ID of `16`, the URL will change to something like:

 `www.omeka-site.org/neatline/show/exhibit<strong>#records/16`